allegro/blog/_posts/2021-08-17-refactoring-opbox-search.md

 the phrase in products’ descriptions.

-The form also provides a possibility to narrow down the search scope to a particular department, a certain user, a charity organization, etc. Depending on the selected scope, when the user clicks the submission button, one is redirected to an appropriate product/user/charity listing page and the search phrase is sent as a URL query parameter.
+The form also provides a possibility to narrow down the search scope to a particular department, a certain user, a charity organization, etc. Depending on the selected scope, when users click the submission button, they are redirected to an appropriate product/user/charity listing page and the search phrase is sent as a URL query parameter.

-At this point you might be wondering: sounds quite easy, how come you messed up such a simple component?
+At this point you might be wondering: this sounds quite easy, how come you messed up such a simple component?

 ## A bit of history and the precursor of refactoring

-The initial commit took place back in 2017 and up until the point of refactoring it, there were 2292 commits spread across 189 pull requests merged to the main branch.
+The initial commit took place back in 2017 and up until the point of refactoring the project, there were 2292 commits spread across 189 pull requests merged to the main branch.
 All those contributions were made by different independent teams.
-Throughout time the component evolved, some external APIs have changed, some features became deprecated and new ones were added.
+Over time the component evolved, some external APIs changed, some features became deprecated and new ones were added.
 At one point it also changed its ownership to another development team.
 As expected, all those factors left some marks on the codebase.

 One of ample examples of troublesome conditions was the store entity that is responsible for handling the runtime state.
-In reality, besides doing its primary function it also handled network calls and contained pieces of business logic non-relevant for search scoping and suggestions listing.
+In reality, besides performing its primary function it also handled network calls and contained pieces of business logic non-relevant for search scoping and suggestions listing.

-To make matters worse, the internals of the entity were publicly exposed and therefore any dependent, e.g. the search input or the scope selector, was free to manipulate the store randomly.
+To make matters worse, the internals of the entity were publicly exposed and therefore any dependent, e.g. the search input or the scope selector, was free to manipulate the store arbitrarily.
 Not hard to imagine, using such “shortcuts” has lead to degradation of codebase readability and maintainability.

 At one point in time it reached its critical mass and we started considering the cost of maintaining the existing codebase vs. the cost of redeveloping it from scratch.